xiaosheep01/SAAPS/README.md

 saaps -i your/Transform/result/path -pca -pc -o your/output/path
 ```

-**Code explaination**:In the process of dimensionality reduction analysis, the `OneHot-Transform.csv` file in the previous step needs to be passed in; `-pca` indicates that the PCA dimensionality reduction function is activated. `-pc` means to draw a scatter plot based on the dimensionality reduction results.
+**Code explanation**:In the process of dimensionality reduction analysis, the `OneHot-Transform.csv` file in the previous step needs to be passed in; `-pca` indicates that the PCA dimensionality reduction function is activated. `-pc` means to draw a scatter plot based on the dimensionality reduction results.
 This process produces two result files called `PCA.csv` and `PCA-Plot.pdf`.

 **PCA.csv**: PCA calculation result of sequence file.
 The contents of the document are as follows (part) :